Last updated December, 2018.

 It is normal.
 But, your mind hasn't become busier.

-You've become more aware of just how busy it is.
+You've become more aware of just how busy it's always been.

 "I was doing better a few weeks ago - now I can't go 30 seconds without my mind wandering."

 The best advice is, don't meditate with the goal of calming the mind.
 Your frustration doesn't come from your mind being "crazy," it comes from you feeling like you can't control it.
 And, you can't - so give up the attempts to do so.

 Instead, meditate with the goal of understanding your mind.
 As of now, you can see how compulsive it is - the next step is to develop the skill of noticing it all without getting caught up in it.

 Remember that nothing is permanent, including your thoughts, emotions, and urges.
 Everything comes into being, exists, and ceases (it all comes and goes).
 Your mind tries to cling to these things and make them permanent.
 But, meditation and mindfulness teach you to understand the temporary nature of your mind-made activity.

-One last point: when you are meditating and you notice that your attention has wandered, that is success.
+One last point: when you are meditating and you notice your attention has wandered, that is success.
 To be more specific, you focus your attention on an anchor (most people choose the breath or a mantra), and when you notice it has wandered and you become aware of thoughts, you return your attention to the anchor.
-Do this over and over and over again.
-That's why it is called practice!
+Notice and return, over and over and over again.
+That's why it's called practice!